Warning: This blog post may make you hungry!

 Twinings is adding more wellness teas including Glow Nettle for healthy skin, Focus Ginseng to support mental focus, Nourish Beetroot for heart health and Comfort Tumeric to support joints.
 (Note: These new teas are not on the market yet.)

 I was equally curious about Good Nature Medicinal Teas which are designated as herbal dietary supplements.
 The company sells different varieties to promote healthy blood sugar, blood pressure, and cholesterol.
-Wish I could just drink a cup of tea every morning to lower my LDL instead of having to give myself Pradulent shots every two weeks.
+Wish I could just drink a cup of tea every morning to lower my LDL instead of giving myself Pradulent shots.
 It would be so much easier and maybe have less side effects.
-(Note: This company website is not working.)

 ♥ Specialty waters